 Diet

-A healthy diet rich in vitamins and minerals is always beneficial for joint health and mobility in both people and pets.
-I wouldn’t say that diet is a treatment for arthritis in pets, but certain types of supplements and minerals can lubricate the joints, protect cartilage, and improve muscle condition.
+A healthy diet rich in vitamins and minerals is always beneficial for your pet’s joint health and mobility.
+I wouldn’t say that diet is a treatment for arthritis in pets, but supplements can lubricate the joints, protect cartilage, and improve muscle condition.

 Exercise

-Fit pets with good muscle tone and healthy weights cope far better with changes in the condition of their joints as they mature.
+Fit pets with good muscle tone and healthy weights cope far better with changes in their joints as they mature.
 Strong muscles support ailing knees and hips.
+If your senior dog can’t enjoy long walks, think of hydrotherapy.
 Hydrotherapy is excellent for muscle strength and flexibility in senior pets because it doesn’t strain the joints.
+While pet rehabilitation centers offer this activity, you can have a small pool in your yard that your dog can walk through.
+In winter, warm water is required to ease joint pain and stimulate circulation.

-Some pet owners swear by CBD oil, while others remain skeptical, but my motto is, “It never hurts to try.”
-There are many claims about CBD oil for pets, and while I can’t give you veterinary advice, I can share my personal experience with CBD over the last eight to 10 years.
+Some swear by CBD oil for pets while others remain skeptical, but my motto is, “It never hurts to try.”
+There are many claims about cannabidiol, and while I can’t give you veterinary advice, I can share my personal experience with CBD over the last eight to 10 years.

-You can find a wide range of CBD oil for pets with arthritis in mainstream pet stores, but remember that these products are very mild.
-If a 2% CBD oil works to alleviate your cat or dog’s pain, that’s great; however, most pets benefit from a full-spectrum oil containing moderate amounts of THC (tetrahydrocannabinol).
+You’ll find several types of CBD oils for pets with arthritis in mainstream pet stores, but remember that these products are usually mild.
+If a 2% CBD oil works to alleviate your cat or dog’s pain, that’s great; however, most pets benefit from a full-spectrum CBD oil containing moderate amounts of THC (tetrahydrocannabinol).
+You can learn all about the safety, benefits, and dosages of full-spectrum CBD oil for pets here.

-THC offers relaxation and pain relief and reduces inflammation.
+THC offers relaxation, pain relief, and reduces inflammation.
 CBD alone offers some joint support and relief from inflammation, but for animals with advanced osteoarthritis struggling with stiffness, only full-spectrum oil can improve their quality of life.

-THC changes your perception of pain making it more bearable.
-It works the same way in cats and dogs as THC binds to the cannabinoid receptors modulating senses while regulating pain.
-For pets in severe pain, THC for arthritis is a natural analgesic and anti-inflammatory.
+I understand that you may be a little bit nervous about giving your dog or cat THC, which is psychoactive.
+However, the combination of THC and CBD changes the pain perception, making it more bearable.
+As THC binds to the cannabinoid receptors, it modulates the senses while regulating pain.
+For pets in severe pain, THC is a natural analgesic, and CBD is anti-inflammatory.
 It doesn’t include the side effects of conventional pain medication.

 My very own 12-year-old dogs received full-spectrum oil to help with their pain and poor sleeping patterns.
 I can honestly tell you that their recovery from stiffness and lameness after a short walk was also faster.
-I used the CBD & THC oil in combination with fish oil and Mobiflex (a chondroitin and glucosamine supplement).
+I used CBD & THC oil in combination with fish oil.

 I believe that pets experience the greatest relief when you combine prescription and natural therapy targeting pain while supporting mobility.